VictoriaNegrotto/BaSP-M2023/README.md

 # Basp-M2023

+### Mega Rocket Gym (web/app)

+We created a gym website with Figma, where we used HTML, CSS and JS to give it shape and dynamism.

 ## Week-01

 I worked with Figma, i created the Landing Page Screenflow and i worked in them wiht my group.
 I did the iphone, macbook and ipad Screenflow.